-Small peripheral signal loss on axial EPI DWI with b=0 and slightly high signal on T1 at the small round area within tumour reflecting hemorrhagic component.
+Small peripheral signal loss on axial EPI DWI with b=0 and slightly high signal on T1 at the small round area within tumor reflecting hemorrhagic component.

 The above finding are highly suspicious for a high grade primary brain neoplasm (GBM).

-This patient underwent craniotomy with tumour resection and postoperative both chemo and radiotherapy.
+This patient underwent craniotomy with tumor resection and postoperative both chemo and radiotherapy.

-Pathology of resected tumour confirmed glioblastoma (WHO grade IV).
+Pathology of resected tumor confirmed glioblastoma (WHO grade IV).